Criss-Wang/Criss-Wang.github.io/source/_posts/blogs/project-considerations.md

      Choosing the right computational resources is essential for executing complex algorithms efficiently.
 This includes selecting the appropriate hardware, such as Central Processing Units (CPUs) or Graphics Processing Units (GPUs), based on the nature of the computations involved.
 Specialized accelerators, like Tensor Processing Units (TPUs), can further enhance performance for specific tasks.

   2. Scalability: Adapting to Growing Demands Scalability is a critical aspect of infrastructure planning.
 An effective AI/ML system should be able to handle increasing workloads gracefully.
-Whether it's accommodating a growing user base, handling larger datasets, or managing more complex models, a scalable infrastructure ensures that your system remains responsive and performs optimally as demands evolve.
+Whether it\'s accommodating a growing user base, handling larger datasets, or managing more complex models, a scalable infrastructure ensures that your system remains responsive and performs optimally as demands evolve.

   3. Data Storage: Managing the Lifeblood of Intelligence Efficient data storage is fundamental to an AI/ML project.
 The infrastructure must provide reliable and scalable storage solutions for the vast amounts of data that machine learning models rely on.
 This includes considerations for data retrieval speed, redundancy for fault tolerance, and mechanisms for secure and compliant data handling.